-No-one will argue or attempt to deny that it was through H. P. Blavatsky and the Theosophical Movement that the concept and teaching of reincarnation was introduced to the Western world in modern times.
+No-one will argue or attempt to deny that it was through H. P. Blavatsky and the Theosophical Movement she founded in 1875 that the concept and teaching of reincarnation was introduced (or, to be more precise, re-introduced) to the Western world in modern times.

 Yet sometimes it is said, both by Theosophists and others, that HPB initially denied the truth of reincarnation and that she wrote against it in her first book “Isis Unveiled” which was published in 1877.
 According to these individuals, she changed her views and beliefs about things as time went on and only later accepted and began to teach the doctrine of reincarnation.